Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 If you want to practice what you have learned, here's a little exercise you can do on your own

-- add the collection `series` which will store series names (for example: [Foundation Series](https://en.wikipedia.org/wiki/Foundation_series)) and respective ids.
+- Add the collection `series` which will store series names (for example: [Foundation Series](https://en.wikipedia.org/wiki/Foundation_series)) and respective ids.
-- update the `books` collection by adding a field named `series_id` and update with matching series_id.
+- Update the `books` collection by adding a field named `series_id` and update with matching series_id.
 - Update the configuration file with a new entity named `Series`, supported by the `series` source collection you just created.